lenskit/csr/README.md

 [![codecov](https://codecov.io/gh/lenskit/csr/branch/main/graph/badge.svg?token=6UQ4O8FCKK)](https://codecov.io/gh/lenskit/csr)

+> [!NOTE]
+> Development of this package is suspended as of June 2024, as LensKit 2024.x will
+> not use it.
+Small maintenance releases to support LensKit 0.14 may be maintained.
+>
+> If someone is interested in taking this package over for other purposes, please
+> contact @mdekstrand.

 This package provides an implementation of sparse matrices in compressed sparse row format for Python.
 Routines are implemented with Numba, and both the CSR data structure and most related matrix and vector operations can be used from